How Much Does an HVAC Inspection Cost?

 You should also keep your outdoor condensing unit free of dirt, fallen leaves, and other debris.
 Otherwise, your system will have to work harder than usual to keep your home temperate, and an overworked system will fail quicker.

 Finally, you should inspect all your exposed air ducts for leaks every once in a while.
 Air leaks in your ductwork may seem unimportant, but they can require your system to overwork itself.
 If you find a leak in an air duct, cover it up with duct tape until a technician can repair it for you.
+While you’re ensuring your ducts are in working order, it can also help to do a little duct cleaning.

 To learn more, read our guide about DIY HVAC maintenance tasks